-64 2.1.
+2.1.
 Data collection

-Information for analysis was gathered through desk study from a wide range of secondary sources such as books and journals and Internet services using Google and Google scholar.
-In addition to reliance on personal experience as a player in the sector, there was also personal communication by email to agricultural officer in the district.
+Information for analysis was gathered through desk study from a wide range of secondary sources such as books, journals and articles from Internet services using Google and Google scholar.
+In addition, there was also interview with agricultural officer in the district about current facts of mango postharvest handling in the district.